AWS User Data Syntax and Supported Variables

 You can use Commander variables in the User Data field; see the next section for details.

-Escaping variables is not supported; variables are substituted when valid within the current context.
+Escaping variables isn't supported; variables are substituted when valid within the current context.

 Commander doesn't perform user data input validation, aside from Commander variables.
 Consult the Amazon EC2 documentation for more information on prerequisites and syntax: